eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ## Can you allow an existing user to charge computing time on my project?

-### Q: I would like to have a collaborator, who is already a CSCS user, included in my project.
-Could you please add him to my project, in order to allow him to charge my allocation?

 We will allow the user to charge your allocation as a secondary project, when the request will be approved by the principal investigator of the project.

 ---

-## I'm not able to login on the systems: `Host key verification failed`
+## I'm not able to login on the systems due to `Host key verification failed`

 ### Q: I got a warning message while trying to access your system.
 Is it safe to pursue as suggested by adding the new host key?